kumar303/skeleton-kit/.github/CONTRIBUTING.md

 ## Deploying Storybook

+Storybook is automatically deployed to [GitHub Pages](https://kumar303.github.io/skeleton-kit/) any time a change lands on the `main` branch.

-To deploy the Storybook build, first create a [GitHub token](https://github.com/settings/tokens/new?scopes=repo) with all `repo` scopes.
+To manually deploy a Storybook build, first create a [GitHub token](https://github.com/settings/tokens/new?scopes=repo,workflow) with all `repo` and `workflow` scopes.
 Run this from the `main` branch to deploy:

 ```
 GH_TOKEN=[your_token] yarn deploy-storybook